vasilyl1/portfolio2/README.md

 # portfolio2
-Redesigned version of portfolio (TailWind)
+Redesigned version of REACT / service worker / EXPRESS application (TailWind styles and addition of the fully functional contact form recording the data into MongoDB and Google re-captcha for data quality control)
 # Professional Portfolio built using React client and Express server
 React application using Express server.